PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 address             | IP address to bind local UDP endpoint to (default: `127.0.0.1`) port                | Port to bind local UDP endpoint to, required parameter gzip                | Turns internal compression off if set to false. (default: false) keys                | Keys for destination.
-When same for several tunnels, will be using same destination for every tunnel.
+When same for several tunnels, will be using same destination for every tunnel keepaliveinterval   | Send empty replyable datagram to server if no activity after this interval in seconds. (default: 0 - no keep alive)

 `udpserver` forwards traffic from N I2P destinations to 1 local UDP endpoint